wp-plugins/responsivevoice-text-to-speech/readme.txt

 1. Unzip files.
 2. Upload the entire responsivevoice-text-to-speech folder to the /wp-content/plugins/ directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Use the [ListenToPostButton] shortcode in your post or page.
+4. Use the [RVListenButton] shortcode in your post or page.
 5. Enjoy!

 == Screenshots ==